Louise Allbritton

 Louise Allbritton (July 3, 1920 – February 16, 1979) was an American film and stage actress born in Oklahoma City, Oklahoma.
 Her name was sometimes seen as Louise Albritton.

 She played in such films as Pittsburgh (1942), Who Done It?
 (1942), Son of Dracula (1943), The Egg and I (1947), and Sitting Pretty (1948).

 Early life and career

-Allbritton was born in Oklahoma City on July 3, 1920, the second daughter of James Oliver Allbritton of San Angelo, Texas and Madge Oneta (née Barron) of San Angelo, Texas.
+Allbritton was born in Oklahoma City on July 3, 1920, the second daughter of James Oliver Allbritton and Madge Oneta (née Barron) of San Angelo, Texas.
 She attended the University of Oklahoma and gained acting experience in the Pasadena Playhouse.
 Her father cut off her allowance in hopes that she would return home, but her contract with Universal Studios enabled her to continue in Hollywood.

 During World War II, Allbritton performed overseas with a USO troupe, a group that "[g]ave show after show, many of them to the accompaniment of the thunder of enemy guns."